MSW Program Mission Statement

 - Prepare graduates to fill leadership roles in the agencies and communities they serve with emphasis on the service region.

-- Prepare graduates with the knowledge, skills, and methods of innovative advanced social work practice with individuals and families with emphasis on the service region.
+- Prepare graduates with the knowledge, values, skills, cognitive and affective processes, and methods of innovative advanced social work practice with individuals and families with an emphasis on the service region.

-- Prepare graduates with the knowledge, skills, and methods of innovative advanced practice to work with communities and organizations, with emphasis on the service region.
+- Prepare graduates with the knowledge, values, skills, cognitive and affective processes, and methods of innovative advanced social work practice with communities and organizations, with an emphasis on the service region.